schuchert/wikispaces/pages/FitNesse.Tutorials.CSharp.Slim.EachTable.md

 [<--Back](FitNesse.Tutorials)

 ## Introduction
 This tutorial simply demonstrates each of the kinds of tables available in Slim using C#.
-Before getting started with this tutorial, make sure you understand [this tutorial first](Acceptance_Testing.UsingSlimDotNetInFitNesse).
+Before getting started with this tutorial, make sure you understand [this tutorial first](AcceptanceTesting.UsingSlimDotNetInFitNesse).

 ## Table Types
 In Slim there are 5 major table types and one minor type (the import table):
+^
 | Decision Table | A decision table allows individual rows to execute, one at a type.
 Typically used to insert data into the system for testing.
 This replaces the Column Fixture Table from Fit. |
 | Query Table | A query table allows you to specify a number of rows expected from querying the system.
 Surplus or missing rows are clearly labeled.
 This replaces the Row Fixture Table from Fit. |
 | Script Table | Individual rows represent individual method invocations.
 Can make tests more expressive, often used by developers looking for something more familiar.
 This replaces the doFixture from Fit Library. |